Eating Healthy at Restaurants-Athlete Guide

 Best meal timing for eating healthy at restaurants

-If you are eating a pre game meal you’ll want to follow your performance nutrition plan and focus on choices for eating healthy at restaurants.
-So, you’ll want to choose nutrient dense high carbohydrate meals with moderate protein, color (fruit and/or vegetables) and healthy fats.
+However, if you are eating a pre game meal you’ll want to follow your performance nutrition plan and focus on good fueling choices for eating healthy at restaurants.

-However, as you get closer to a game, you may want to look for a lighter option at a restaurant, or opt for a healthy snack instead.
-Perhaps you’ll wait to eat out until you’re ready for your recovery meal
+Additionally, as you get closer to a game, you may want to look for a lighter option at a restaurant, or opt for a pre game snack instead.

 Choose foods more often that have healthy preparations like: